aws-samples/amazon-rekognition-virtual-proctor/README.md

-## Amazon Rekognition Virtual Proctor
+## Virtual Proctor using Amazon Rekognition

 Proctoring is the act of supervising an exam or course online.